 After a Twitter follower inquiry on the meaning behind Tesla’s logo, Elon Musk explained that the Tesla logo stands for one of the poles of the motor’s rotor, which is similar to the letter “T.” Likewise, the line on top of the “T” represents a stator section.

-For comparison, the largest automaker in the world — Volkswagen — has an EV market share of merely 6%, which is just a third of the overall Tesla market share.
+For comparison, the largest automaker in the world — Volkswagen — held an EV market share of merely 6%, which was just a third of the overall Tesla global market share in 2020.

 (Road and Track)

 The first-ever Tesla model targeted eco-conscious American consumers interested in high-end cars.
 However, like Jeremy Clarkson, the British Top Gear TV show host, said: “It is a barely running science experiment.”

 9. In April 2021, Tesla market share (global) dropped to 11%.